ananda-mendes/Universidade/Data Structure I/README.md

 # Data structure jobs

-There were three works during the period using data structure concepts such as: struct, sorting methods, binary and search trees and hash table.
+There were three works during the period using data structure concepts such as: struct, sorting methods, linear lists, sequential and chained memory allocation, stacks, queues, recursion, trees, vectors, pointers, matrix and array.

 The following languages were used: